 Student Interviews Identified major themes for student interviews included EMI learning obstacles and experiences (Wagner, 2018).

 Understands something different.
 One of the most frequently expressed obstacles noted by students were perceptions that they understood content and concepts, but their instructors did not understand them due to linguistic barriers.
-Bakhita, for example, expressed when she wrote on themes or questions provided by the instructor, the instructor understood “something different than what she meant.”
+Bakhita, for example, expressed that when she wrote on themes or questions provided by the instructor, the instructor understood “something different than what she meant.”
 Yet students also shared practice concerns of working with first language Arabic speakers who might not understand them.
-As Cala stated: [Spoken by translator]:
+As Cala stated [Spoken by translator]:

 It is difficult when we finish studies, and we will work.
 Who will we work with?
 We will work with Arabic people.
 They will not know what we are talking about.
-When we translate some of the social work words they do not knowI have to translate and find the right words for practice.
+When we translate some of the social work words they do not know, I have to translate and find the right words for practice.
 We will not know the right Arabic words.

 Cultural context and communication.
 Obstacles to communication influenced by culture were also expressed by students.
-Students talked about hesitations in asking questions or providing feedback to the instructor about pedagogical issues such as rate of speech.
+Students talked about hesitations in asking questions or providing feedback to the instructor about pedagogical issues, such as rate of speech.
 This was described as “something that is not appropriate to do.”
 Yet students also expressed concerns that questioning the instructor was ultimately not helpful.
-As Dalal expressed: “I ask my friends what the miss is saying and translate.
+As Dalal expressed, “I ask my friends what the miss is saying and translate.
 I also use Google Translate.
-Because I think the teacher already explained and I did not get it.
-So whatever she gives me I will not understand.”
+Because I think the teacher already explained, and I did not get it.
+So whatever she gives me, I will not understand.”

 Long time to translate.
 Particularly debilitating obstacles were translation problems.
-Students stated that at the beginning of their college courses they translated their reading and course materials word-for-word.
-An example is Amna, who stated [Spoken by translator], “iIn the beginning, she translated word by word and this took a very long time.”
-Yet even with their translation attempts, students described a lack of congruity between languages, and words and phrases that did not always translate from one language to another due to what Khalifa (2015) describes as “words only loosely overlap but do not match” (p.
+Students stated that they translated their reading and course materials word for word at the beginning of their college courses.
+An example is Amna, who stated [Spoken by translator], “in the beginning, she translated word by word, and this took a very long time.”
+Yet even with their translation attempts, students described a lack of congruity between languages, as well as words and phrases, that did not always translate from one language to another due to what Khalifa (2015) describes as “words only loosely overlap but do not match” (p.
 3).

 No activities makes it difficult.
 Students expressed difficulties in sitting through lectures in a second language.
 While they were not particularly comfortable asking questions, lectures were seen as an ineffective way of learning.
 Amna spoke of the difficulties of sitting through long lectures, while Cala pointed out feeling unmotivated to learn when lectures were the primary teaching strategy.
 Instead, students sought connections.
 Dalal for example stated she liked to hear stories and examples.
 “The teacher gave us a lot of stories and examples.
 I feel like when the teacher explains, I imagine in my own life, something happens like this.
 When she gives us real examples.”
 Cala was more specific asking for case samples from her culture: “Examples from you and from here.
 It is the same—if we hear the examples we can remember on a test.
 It sticks in our minds.”